TWAS is inviting nominations for the 2020 Award.

 To resume working on saved nominations, click on the "RESUME" button at the bottom of this page.

-The deadline for receiving nominations is 30 September 2019, however we strongly recommend that you do not wait until the deadline but submit the nomination as early as you can to enable us to process it as quickly as possible.
+The extended deadline for receiving nominations is 10 June 2020, however we strongly recommend that you do not wait until the deadline but submit the nomination as early as you can to enable us to process it as quickly as possible.